Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thanks to basic vocational training, the skilled labor force of M'Drắk district has been significantly improved.
 Some students, after receiving appropriate vocational training, have participated in labor export, while the majority have started their own businesses, developed farm economy, household economy with sewing, construction, etc., thereby changing the family economy, contributing to changing the face of the countryside.

-Mr. Vo Thanh Huong, an officer in charge of vocational training at the M'Drak District Vocational Education and Training Center, said that most of the laborers in the district depend on agricultural production, so vocational training for agricultural groups has helped people become more confident in their household economy.
-The number of students who have been trained in vocational skills, especially in animal husbandry, has changed the method of animal husbandry.
-For example, in cattle breeding, students after training no longer raise large herds of cattle, with large numbers but not meeting quality standards, instead they raise them for meat and improve the quality of breeding animals to increase productivity and develop the economy in the direction of commodities.
+Mr. Vo Thanh Huong, the officer in charge of vocational training at the Center for Continuing Education and Vocational Training of M'Drắk District, said that most of the laborers in the district depend on agricultural production, so vocational training for agricultural groups has helped people become more confident in doing household economic activities.
+The number of students who have been trained in vocational training, especially in animal husbandry, has changed the method of raising animals.
+For example, in raising cattle, after completing vocational training, students no longer raise large herds of cattle, with large numbers but not meeting quality standards.
+Instead, they raise them for meat and improve the quality of breeding animals to increase productivity and develop the economy in the direction of commodities.

 Increase employment opportunities

-M'Drắk district determined that vocational training for rural workers must be associated with employment opportunities for workers after training, thereby contributing to the shift in labor structure from the agricultural sector to industry and services.
+M'Drắk district determined that vocational training for rural workers must be associated with employment opportunities for workers after training, thereby contributing to shifting the labor structure from the agricultural sector to participate in industry and services.

 Students of the pig farming class opened in Ea Trang commune are practicing how to mix feed in animal husbandry.
 Photo: D. Lan